Mekonnen-williston/real_social_app/README.md

 - **State Management:**
   - Uses Riverpod to manage application state, including a local provider for favorite words.

+- **Theme Management:**
+  - Dark and light themes are supported.
+  - Theme switching is implemented using Riverpod.
+  - The app uses a custom theme controller to manage the app's theme.

 - **Navigation:**
   - AutoRoute (with AdaptiveAutoRouter) for type-safe, declarative navigation.
   - A splash screen that redirects based on the current authentication state.